 - Developing evidence-based interventions, and generating data-grounded injury knowledge to inform policy and practice through research and analysis.

-While we cover many injury topics, we have particular focus on:
+While we cover many injury topics, we have a particular focus on:

 The University of Michigan Injury Prevention Center is organized into Cores that focus on the following activities:

-- Training & Education– The TEC offers unique opportunities for students and other trainees to gain valuable research, practice, and translational experiences with strong, formal mentoring support as they learn about innovative approaches to intentional and unintentional injury prevention research and practice.
+The Training and Education Core (TEC) offers unique opportunities for students and other trainees to gain valuable research, practice, and translational experiences with strong, formal mentoring support as they learn about innovative approaches to intentional and unintentional injury prevention research and practice.

 With subgroups that provide additional support to Center activities: